Dion Jordan: Seattle Seahawks

 On April 11, 2017, Jordan was signed by the Seattle Seahawks.
 He was placed on the reserve/non-football injury list to start the season with a knee injury.
 On November 8, the Seahawks activated Jordan off reserves to the active roster.
 He played in five games of the season, finishing with 10 tackles and 4 sacks.

 On March 14, 2018, the Seahawks placed a first-round restricted free agent tender on Jordan.
 On June 7, 2018 Jordan underwent minor knee surgery.
 On May 14, 2019, he was suspended for 10 games due to usage of Adderall.
 He admitted that he was taking it to alleviate his ADHD, but his therapeutic use exemption had expired and his appeal was declined.

 Oakland Raiders

 On November 9, 2019, Jordan signed with the Oakland Raiders.
 He was immediately placed on the reserve/suspended list to finish out his 10-game suspension.
 He was reinstated from suspension on November 12.

 San Francisco 49ers

 Jordan signed with the San Francisco 49ers on August 7, 2020.
 He was released during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
 He was promoted to the active roster on September 23, 2020.

-On November 29, 2021, the New Orleans Saints hosted Jordan for a workout.